All resources

 4. Predictive Analysis Reports:

-• By employing statistical techniques and machine learning, predictive analysis reports analyze current or historical data to forecast future events.
+By employing statistical techniques and machine learning, predictive analysis reports analyze current or historical data to draw meaningful conclusions and forecast future events.
 This forward-looking approach helps in better planning and preparedness.

 5. Industry Benchmarking Reports: